Skip to Content

 Cut 4-5 vent holes in the top of the crust.

-Once the top is golden brown, rotate the baking sheet, and turn the temperature down to 375 degrees F. Bake another 30-35 minutes, until the top crust is a deep golden brown.
+Once the top is golden brown, rotate the pie, and turn the temperature down to 375 degrees F. Bake another 30-35 minutes, until the top crust is a deep golden brown.

 Remove the pie from the oven and allow it to cool a bit before serving.